Horror of Fang Rock: Plot

-The creature then stalks and kills the others in the lighthouse.
-With its presence now revealed, the alien sheds its disguise, revealing it to be a Rutan, a green blob-like amphibious life form, whose scout ship crash-landed in the sea and is trying to summon its mother ship.
-With the Rutans losing a long war against their hereditary enemies, the Sontarans, they plan to turn the strategically-located Earth into a base, from which they can launch a counterattack.
-However, once the Sontarans find the planet, they will certainly bombard Earth with photonic missiles, taking countless human lives in the process.
-The Doctor uses a flashbomb to disorient the Rutan, forcing it to retreat to the boiler room.
-The Doctor and Skinsale retrieve diamonds from Palmerdale's body belt to use in modifying the lighthouse beacon, but Skinsale is killed by the Rutan in the process.
-The Doctor then modifies a flare mortar to destroy the alien, and then uses the diamonds as a focus for the electric lighthouse beam to convert it into a high-energy laser, with which he destroys the Rutan mothership.
-Disobeying the Doctor, Leela watches the laser destroy the ship and is momentarily blinded, and as a side effect, the blinding flash turns Leela's eyes from brown to blue.
+The creature attempts to kills the others in the lighthouse, and with its presence now revealed, sheds its disguise, revealing it to be a Rutan, whose ship crash-landed in the sea and who is trying to summon its mother ship.
+The Rutans, losing a long war against their hereditary enemies, the Sontarans, plan to turn the strategically-located Earth into a base; however this will certainly make the Sontarans bombard the Earth with photonic missiles, taking countless human lives in the process.
+The Doctor uses a flashbomb to disorient the Rutan, forcing it to retreat.
+The Doctor and Skinsale retrieve diamonds from Palmerdale's body belt, but Skinsale is killed by the Rutan in the process.
+The Doctor then modifies a flare mortar to destroy the alien, and uses the diamonds to focus the lighthouse beam, converting it into a high-energy laser, and destroying the Rutan mothership.
 The Doctor quotes Wilfrid Wilson Gibson's poem Flannan Isle as they leave.